Debit and Credit Adjustments: General Information

 3. On release of the credit adjustment, creates a GL transaction by using the same rules as for manually created credit adjustments.

-Note: On reverse of a debit adjustment created for a tax agency in a foreign currency, the system will not use the document rate to convert the amount to the base currency amount.
+Note: On reversal of a debit adjustment created for a tax agency in a foreign currency, the system will not use the document rate to convert the amount to the base currency amount.
 The same rule is applied when you are reversing a tax bill in a foreign currency.

 Credit Adjustment Processing